This is a named option course-based program within the Industrial and Systems Engineering MS.

 Additional Resources

 Students who are U.S. citizens or permanent residents may be eligible to receive some level of funding through the federal direct loan program.
-These loans are available to qualified graduate students who are taking at least 4 credits during the fall and spring semesters, and 2 credits during summer.
+These loans are available to qualified graduate students who are taking at least four credits during the fall and spring semesters and two credits during summer.
 Private loans are also available.
-Learn more about UW-Madison financial aid here.
+Learn more about UW–Madison financial aid here.

 For information on international student funding and scholarships, visit the ISS website.